yaakovgamliel/mydotfiles/README.md

 My DotFiles
 ==
-I'm traying to get what I actually really need, by now this config serves well, I hope may be helpful to you to.
+I'm traying to get what I actually really need, I hope may be helpful to you to.

+Use
+==
+Just clone the repo and run "rake" from your terminal, double check the Rakefile before doing anything to your system :)

 The Vim stuff
 --